gurucharana/simple-shopping-site/README.md

 it has diff option in menu bar like login ,cart , order
-in cart we can see selected products and in order option  we can see ordered product. it is basically database oriented project so , for this all operation we need to create database all detail about database you can see in store.sql file
+in cart we can see selected products and in order option  we can see ordered product. it is basically database oriented project so , for this all operation we need to create database all information about database you can see in store.sql file